Rust vs Python: What Are the Differences?

 Abdulwahid Barguzar

-Updated Apr 15, 2024 • 9 min read
+Updated Aug 20, 2024 • 11 min read

 python_versus_rust

-Python and Rust are two popular programming languages use to write code and develop applications.
-While Python is an established and almost ubiquitous programming languages, Rust is more of an up-and-coming language which is quickly growing popular in the software developer community.
+While Python is an established and almost ubiquitous programming languages, Rust is more of an up-and-coming language which is quickly growing popular in the software developers community.

 This article will compare the features of Python and Rust, as well as the pros and cons of each, so you can decide which one will work best for your next project.
 First, let’s define each of these languages.
+Python was first released in 1991 by Guido van Rossum.
+It is a multiparadigm programming language which is designed to be easily extendable and help programmers work efficiently in end-to-end software development.

 Python gets rid of some of the core staples of other programming languages, such as semicolons and curly brackets, opting for a simpler programming experience with an easy syntax that increases the readability of the code, making it more accessible.
 As such, Python’s simplicity has led to it being seen as a very beginner-friendly language.

-Python’s flexibility and extensibility means it can be used across many different domains, from system administration and app development to data science/analytics, machine learning, and artificial intelligence (AI) development.
+Python’s flexibility and extensibility means it can be used across many different domains, from system administration and app development to data science/ analytics, machine learning, and artificial intelligence (AI) development.

 Advantages of Python

 • Python has a huge collection of libraries and frameworks available to take advantage of.
 Because Python is open source, popular and now very mature, it has built up a massive number of libraries over time, giving developers a high chance of finding a framework or library for any kind of functionality they need.
+Python's extensive library ecosystem facilitates efficient data analysis, making it an attractive choice for both novice programmers and professionals seeking to leverage data-driven insights.

 • Python can also integrate with a wide variety of different softwares, such as enterprise applications and databases.
 It can be easily integrated with other languages like PHP and .NET.